bcgov/cas-ciip-portal/docs/developer-guide.md

 - `pre-commit install --hook-type commit-msg` (create the `.git/hooks/commit-msg` file to check commit message format automatically)
 - If pre-commit install fails, try installing sqlite3 with `sudo apt-get install libsqlite3-dev` then `asdf uninstall python` then `asdf install`

-## Committing

-This project includes a [commitizen](https://github.com/commitizen/cz-cli) configuration to facilitate conformance with the [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) specification.

-Run `make commit` to use the `git commit` wrapper that ensures your commit messages are well-formed.

-## Filesystem Watchers

-We use [Watchman] to recursively monitor our directory trees and dispatch lifecycle jobs as needed.
-We define triggers using the [extended json syntax] and commit these configuration files to the project.
-To start all triggers, run `make watch` and to stop watching run `make unwatch`.

-The logs for all watched processes can be found in the `logs/` directory, and are overwritten on each restart of the triggered process.
-Certain additional state files are also stored in this folder.
-Notably, `sqitch.status` records the change hash currently deployed via watchman trigger to the local database and `server.pid` records the process id of the node app server run via watchman.

-To easily monitor all of the log files, you can use a program such as [multitail].
-For instance, if you want to output all of the `sdtdout` files in your terminal, split into two columns, you can do the following:
-`$ multitail -f -s 2 *.stdout.log`

-Running `make unwatch` will stop both the node app server and the asdf-managed local postgres server.

 ## User Authentication

 The application requires users to be authenticated using keycloak.
 Authentication can be disabled by running `node server NO_AUTH` (or `yarn dev NO_AUTH`), which is the default behavior of `make watch`.